 Safety, security and trust for our customers – both parents and sitters – is of paramount importance to us.
-For this reason, we’ve partnered with Zego to give every babysitter on bubble £1m public liability insurance as standard, for all of the sits they do on the bubble app.
+For this reason, we give every babysitter on Bubble £1m public liability insurance as standard, for all of the sits they do on the Bubble app.

 The insurance covers babysitters for any accidental injury or damage they cause to a third party whilst on a sit.